-- keep information about patients confidential and avoid improper disclosure of their personal information (H1: The Code, GCC), - only disclose personal information without patient consent if required to do so by law (H2: The Code, GCC), - ensure your clinical records are kept up to date, legible, attributable and truly representative of your interaction with each patient (H3: The Code, GCC), - ensure the safe storage of patient records so that they remain in good condition and are kept secure.
-Storage should be for at least a period relevant to the age of the patient as prescribed by law (H4: The Code, GCC), - make proper arrangements if you close down your practice or move clinics and have appropriate arrangements in place in the event of your death (H5: The Code, GCC), - make sure that patient records remain your responsibility, even where a patient has moved, unless you have contractually transferred this responsibility to another healthcare professional organisation (H6: The Code, GCC), - give patients access to their personal health records as required by law (H7: The Code, GCC), and - comply with the Data Protection Act 20181 and UK GDPR2.
+- keep information about patients confidential and avoid improper disclosure of their personal information (H1: The Code, GCC), - only disclose personal information without patient consent if required to do so by law (H2: The Code, GCC), - ensure your patient records are kept up to date, legible, attributable and truly representative of your interaction with each patient (H3: The Code, GCC), - ensure the safe storage of patient records so that they remain in good condition and are kept secure.
+Storage should be for at least a period relevant to the age of the patient as prescribed by law (H4: The Code, GCC), - make proper arrangements if you close down your practice or move clinics and have appropriate arrangements in place in the event of your death (H5: The Code, GCC), - make sure that patient records remain your responsibility, even where a patient has moved, unless you have contractually transferred this responsibility to another healthcare professional or organisation (H6: The Code, GCC), - give patients access to their personal health records as required by law (H7: The Code, GCC), and - comply with the Data Protection Act 20181 and UK GDPR2.

-- Records that contain personal information about patients, colleagues or others must be kept securely, and in line with any data protection law requirements^{3,4}. - Records need to be clear, accurate and legible.
+- Records that contain personal information about patients, colleagues or others must be kept securely, and in line with any data protection law requirements^{3,4}. - Records need to be clear, accurate, attributable and legible.
 They should be made at the same time as the events you are recording, or as soon as possible afterwards3.
-Records are primarily intended to support patient care and should authentically represent each and every consultation (including by telephone).
-Any other function of clinical notes is secondary, examples include: protecting the practitioner against future complaint, helping the police, or supporting or denying a patient's claim4.
-Keeping patient's records up to date is important for continuity of care^{5,6,7}. - As health professionals, Chiropractors must ensure continued safe storage of clinical records in line with data protection law.
-If you are operating an independent practice, you will be responsible under regulation and the ICO guidance to store and adequately protect records against such events as accidental loss, including corruption, damage or destruction regardless of their format^{4,8}. - Chiropractors must allow appropriate patient access to records.
+Records are intended to support patient care and should authentically represent each and every consultation (including by telephone).
+Clinical records also provide evidence of patient interactions and decision making that can be reviewed by authorised third parties, and referred to in the case of disputes and complaints4.
+Keeping patient's records up to date is important for continuity of care^{5,6,7}. - As health professionals, chiropractors must ensure continued safe storage of clinical records in line with data protection law.
+If you are operating an independent practice, you will be responsible under regulation and ICO guidance to store and adequately protect records against such events as accidental loss, including corruption, damage or destruction regardless of their format^{4,8}. - Chiropractors must allow appropriate patient access to records.